Jim Casey (footballer)

 Jim Casey (born 2 August 1957 in Glasgow) is a Scottish retired football midfielder.
 He spent eight seasons in Scotland and part of one season in the United States.

-Originally a schoolboy signing with Celtic, Casey signed a professional contract with the Bhoys in May 1974.
+Originally a schoolboy signing with Celtic, Casey signed a professional contract with the team in May 1974.
 He made his Celtic first team debut in the 1-0 League Cup win at home to Stenhousemuir on 24 September 1975.
-He saw little first team time until the 1977-78 season.
+He saw little first team time until the 1977–78 season.
 That year, Casey was given his break at sweeper after an injury to Pat Stanton.
-He was impressive against Motherwell at Fir Park in a 4-2 win in the League Cup on 3 September 1977 but seven days later Celtic blew a two-goal lead against Rangers in a league game at Ibrox to lose 3-2 and Casey again found himself out of favour.
+He was impressive against Motherwell at Fir Park in a 4–2 win in the League Cup on 3 September 1977 but seven days later Celtic blew a two-goal lead against Rangers in a league game at Ibrox to lose 3-2 and Casey again found himself out of favour.

 After Billy McNeill's arrival in 1978, Casey re-entered the first team until disaster struck on 13 December 1978 against Rangers in a League Cup semi-final.
 With the game tied at 2-2, Casey came on for the injured Mike Conroy.
 At 113 minutes, Roy Baines blocked a Derek Johnstone shot.
 The ball rebounded, struck Casey and rolled into the net for an own goal.
 It was Celtic's first League Cup defeat against Rangers since the 1964 final.
-Casey returned to the reserves and during the 1979-1980 season, he the team, scoring against Morton in 2-0 Scottish Cup victory on 8 March 1980.
+Casey returned to the reserves and during the 1979–1980 season, he the team, scoring against Morton in 2-0 Scottish Cup victory on 8 March 1980.
 Casey was earmarked for a place in the 1980 Scottish Cup Final to replace the suspended Tom McAdam, but an injury in training stopped any hopes he had.

 Capable of playing both as a sweeper or as a holding midfielder the former Scotland schoolboy international was never able to hold down a regular first team starting spot and he eventually left Celtic for U.S. indoor side Phoenix Inferno of the Major Indoor Soccer League in November 1980.
 However, he lasted only a few weeks before he was back in Scotland with Arbroath.
 He retired in 1983.